heavenly-13/quick-crossword-test/README.md

     - [Prerequisites](#prerequisites-and-running-the-script) - Any necessary instructions or dependencies for running the script.
     - [Test Execution Report](#test-execution-report) - A brief report of the test execution, including any observed issues or failures.
     - [Automation Video](#automation-video) - Automation video, showing the automation in progress.
+    - [Automation Questionnaire](#automation-questionnaire) - Document with answer to provided automation question.

 ## Test Automation